MikkSanborn/Minecraft_Texture_Resizer/README.md

 This program is provided with a Javadoc in-line.
 Each element/variable that may be modified by the user has a corresponding piece of text for a description.

 ## Contributing
 Feel free to copy this code and modify it in any way of your choosing.
-Should you choose to resubmit this code or any portions thereof, please be sure to include *this LICENSE document.*
+Should you choose to resubmit this code or any portions thereof, please be sure to include the *LICENSE* document.

 ## DISCLAIMER
 All files and folders inside of "Default" (in src/resources/Default) were created by, and are property of: Mojang AB.